 Other keywords to remember are Deathrattle (your skeletons, including Skeletons, Black Knights, Grave Guard and Wight Kings) and Deadwalkers (Zombies, Dire Wolves and Corpse Carts) as certain abilities can be used only on one of the two groups, Vampire being the third keyword for rules mostly concerning heroes or Blood Knights.

-Every unit in the army close to a friendly hero or gravesite receives an after-save ward of 6+ (meaning they can ignore a wound or mortal wound after a save failure on a 6 or more).
+Every unit in the army receives a ward of 6+ (meaning they can ignore a wound or mortal wound after a save failure on a 6) and there are few ways to improve it.

 Units and their roles in the Soulbligt Gravelords Army